 Visual Review Is the Wrong Defence

-Compliance analysts scan for visual cues: does this look right?
+Compliance analysts scan for visual cues: Does this look right?
 Fraudsters design screenshot PDFs specifically to pass that test.
-The fraud is not in how the document appears it is in what the document cannot prove about itself.
+The fraud is not in how the document appears; it is in what the document cannot prove about itself.
 Taken together, these factors mean that screenshot PDF fraud increases fraudulent document volume in onboarding pipelines while simultaneously removing the signals that fraud detection tools rely on.

 The Operational Cost Your Team Is Already Paying